Multiple chemical sensitivity: Epidemiology

 Prevalence rates for MCS vary according to the diagnostic criteria used.
 For example, a 2014 study estimated that 0.9% of Canadian males and 3.3% of Canadian females had a diagnosis of MCS by a health professional.
 A 2018 study found that 6.5% of Australian adults reported having a medical diagnosis of MCS.
 In Germany, 9% of adults say they have MCS, and 12% of adults in the US say they have been diagnosed.
 When self-reports are included, about 20% of Australians and 25% of Americans say that they are more sensitive to chemicals than average.
 As of 2022, the number of people with MCS has either plateaued or is declining.

-Like many other psychosomatic conditions, women are far more likely to have MCS.
+Women are far more likely than men to have MCS.

 The condition is reported across industrialized countries.
 It affects significantly more women than men.
 A typical age of onset is near middle age.
 People with MCS are more likely to have high socioeconomic status and to be well educated.
 They are also more likely to have stressful work situations and a history of subjective health complaints.

 For about half of people with MCS, the symptoms could be considered disabling.